Volvo B10M: Singapore

 475 B10M Mark IVs were delivered between June 1995 and December 2000.
 They were bodied by either Duple Metsec, PSV Soon Chow or Walter Alexander Strider.
 Most buses built in 1995 and 1996 were extended for two years due to insufficient replacement buses.
-Land Transport Authority (LTA) had barred lifespan extension for single decker buses registered between 1997 and 1999.
-30 DM3500-bodied buses had received another one-year extension in 2017 due to insufficient replacement buses.
-All these buses have been retired as of 23 December 2018.
+Land Transport Authority (LTA) had barred lifespan extension for single-decker buses registered between 1997 and 1999.
+29 DM3500-bodied buses had received another one-year extension in November 2017, due to insufficient replacement buses.
+All 29 buses have been retired as of 22 December 2018 after reaching an extended lifespan of 18 years.

 The B10Ms were deployed on nearly every bus route operated by Singapore Bus Services and SBS Transit.
 During their lifespan, they were a very common sight on the roads.
-For Jurong Industrial Services, just a few of them were redeployed after the retirement of Mercedes-Benz O405 in May 2011 and stayed throughout the lifespan.
+A few of the B10M buses were redeployed for services in the Jurong Industrial Area after the retirement of Mercedes-Benz O405 in May 2011 and stayed there throughout the lifespan.

 A 14.50m B10M Mark IV "Superlong" tri-axle demonstrator bus, bodied by Duple Metsec and registered as SBS997A, was purchased in 1995 and retired in October 2012.
 It was most commonly deployed on route 83.
 The bus was de-registered and scrapped soon after.
-SBS997A was the only tri-axle single-deck bus that ever existed in Singapore.
+SBS997A was the only tri-axle single-deck bus to ever exist in Singapore.

 A 19.0m B10MA articulated bus, also bodied by Duple Metsec, was purchased in 1996.
 It was registered SBS998Y and known as "Asia's Longest Bus".
 In 2006, it was sold to Bayes Coachline of New Zealand, together with Mercedes-Benz O405G 17.70m (Bendy Bus) (SBS999U).

 If the most popular public bus nicknames of the Asia Longest Vehicle (articulated), Superlong Vehicle as the Mark IV Duple Metsec batch are very bearing close resemblance to regular 12-metre buses and Strider bodied by Walter Alexander (rigid).
 All Volvo B10M (rigid) buses are powered by the Volvo THD101G engine (9,600cc) or THD102KF engine (9,603cc) that are Euro I compliant paired with a Voith DIWA 851.2 or 4-speed automatic ZF Ecomat 4HP 500 gearboxes.
 Articulated bus (SBS998Y) were also powered by the Volvo THD102KB engine (9,603cc), with power output of 286hp (210kW) and they were fitted with a ZF Ecomat 4HP 590 4-speed gearbox. two demonstrator B10M Mk1 sets were fitted with a Volvo THD100EC engine (9,600cc).